gnobitab/InstaFlow/README.md

 ## Introduction

-InstaFlow is an one-step model dervied from pre-trained Stable Diffusion.
-Our key technique is a text-conditioned ```Reflow``` procedure which is the core of the [Rectified Flow](https://github.com/gnobitab/RectifiedFlow) pipeline. ```Reflow``` straightens the trajectories of probability flows, refines the coupling between noises and images, and facilitates the distillation process with student models.
-However, the effectiveness of reflow has only been examined on small datasets like CIFAR10.
+**InstaFlow** is an one-step model dervied from pre-trained Stable Diffusion.
+Our key technique is a text-conditioned ```reflow``` procedure which is the core of the [Rectified Flow](https://github.com/gnobitab/RectifiedFlow) pipeline. ```Reflow``` straightens the trajectories of probability flows, refines the coupling between noises and images, and facilitates the distillation process with student models.
+However, before **InstaFlow**, the effectiveness of reflow has only been examined on small datasets like CIFAR10.

+**InstaFlow** has several advantages:

 ## Gallery